Ahmad Fathi Sorour

 Sorour was first elected to the People's Assembly in April 1989, and he was elected as Speaker in November 1990.
 He was President of the Council of the Inter-Parliamentary Union in 1994–1997 and also served as President of the Union of African Parliaments in 1990–1991.
 According to Article 84 of the Egyptian Constitution, Sorour, as Speaker of the People's Assembly, was first in the order of succession to become President of Egypt if the President died, became incapacitated, or resigned.
 Upon the resignation of Hosni Mubarak in 2011, however, the military, headed by Mohamed Hussein Tantawi, assumed control of the state.

+Early life

+Sorour was born on July 1932 in Qena Governorate in Upper Egypt.
+He studied law at Cairo University and obtained a doctorate in criminal law.
+Later on he obtained a master's degree in law from the University of Michigan in the United States of America.

 Allegations and controversies

 Allegations of non-compliance with the judiciary

 Sorour was widely criticized for article 93 of the Egyptian Constitution: "The parliament is the master of its decisions", meaning that the parliament could make a decision about its membership regardless of any judicial decisions.
 This article caused significant concerns amidst allegations that parliamentary elections were repeatedly and systematically rigged.
 Sorour continued to assert that the parliament was the competent authority to decide the validity of its memberships despite the widely acknowledged allegations of rigging.
 Following the Egyptian revolution of 2011 Sorour's parliament was dissolved and article 93 was referred for revision.